 We’ve also talked with customers that have taken the plunge and are using Logstash with the S3 input plugin to move logs out of S3 and into a format they can now actually search.
 However, they quickly learn (and this is why they reach out to us) when your data volume starts growing in Elasticsearch, it becomes extremely expensive in both capital and human resources.

-Even if you outsource the operation of Elasticsearch to a hosted service like Amazon Elasticsearch, you'll find that the main storage format, Lucene, was never designed for storing highly structured data.
+Even if you outsource the operation of Elasticsearch to a hosted service like Amazon OpenSearch, you'll find that the main storage format, Lucene, was never designed for storing highly structured data.
 Lucene was designed to ADD structure to unstructured data.
 Think about indexing emails or other types of documents.
 In those cases, the underlying indices would always be much smaller than the source data.
 But with highly structured log data, Lucene wants to add MORE structure.
 So you end up in a situation where the indices are at best only a tiny fraction smaller than the source data.
 If you compare the Lucene indices to the source data in a compressed state like GZIP, you'll find the Lucene indices could be many times larger.

 Don’t move your data.
 Store everything.
 Ask anything